DominicSimpson/portfolio/learnings/testing.md

     </form>
 ```

-The submit button in the form above in HTML triggered an onclick callback function (below).
+The submit button in the form above in HTML triggers an onclick callback function (below).

 ![screenshot(2)](https://user-images.githubusercontent.com/52511353/205378096-f5d64707-3eff-4a0d-86c6-65b982519db0.png)